Look at the time. Now count off 11 minutes.

 The Self Preservation Theory of Human Behavior Reveals New Insights Into Veteran Suicide

-The traditional view of suicide risk has tied it to traditional mental health issues: depression, affective disorders, anxiety, and psychosis.
+The conventional view of suicide risk has tied it to mental health issues: depression, affective disorders, anxiety, and psychosis.

 But Hunter knew that many suicides were not necessarily tied to prominent mental health disorders.
-And he instead began to look for ties between suicide risk and another factor… “belongingness.”
+And he instead began to look for ties between suicide risk and another factor… socio-emotional vulnerabilities.

 This point goes to the very heart of Hunter’s Self Preservation Theory of Human Behavior (SPT), which may offer new opportunities for the treatment and prevention of suicide among veterans.